theacodes/kicanvas/docs/docs/embedding.md

     - `nohelp` - don't show the help panel. ⚠️
 - `src` - the URL of the document to embed.
 If you want to show multiple documents within a single viewer, you can use multiple child `<kicanvas-source>` elements.
 - `type` - when providing the file source inline, this explicitly sets the file type.
 If not specified, KiCanvas will attempt to determine the type automatically.
 If specified, it should be one of `schematic`, `board`, `project`, or `worksheet`.
 - `name` - when providing the file source inline, this explicitly sets the file name.
-This is typically only necessary when there are multiple files within a project, as KiCAD uses the file name to link schematic sheets, drawing sheets, and PCBs together.
+This is typically only necessary when there are multiple files within a project, as KiCad uses the file name to link schematic sheets, drawing sheets, and PCBs together.
 If unspecified, KiCanvas will generate a file name like `inline_0.kicad_sch`.
 - `theme` - sets the color theme to use, valid values are `kicad` and `witchhazel`. ⚠️
 - `zoom` - sets the initial view into the document. ⚠️
     - `objects` - zooms to show all visible objects (default). ⚠️